stackunderflow111/blog/content/post/2021-09-16-covariance-and-contravariance/index.en.md

 ### The solution

 How to design the type constructor `F`?
-One approach is to make `List` an invariant class, just like what we do for `Array`.
-However, we have a better approach.
+Here is a common approach.

 ```scala
 sealed trait List[+A] {